boxzr/tuneboxed-ios/README.md

 # TuneBoxed iOS App

-A stylish, Instagram-inspired social media app for sharing and discovering music.
+A stylish, social media app for sharing and discovering music, while also created a community.

 ## Features